rhyolight/numenta-web/packages/numenta.com/pages/resources/papers-videos-and-more/numenta-HBS-case.md

 ---
 author: David B. Yoffie, Liz Kind and David Ben Shimol
-brief: "In spring of 2016, Harvard Business School Professor David B. Yoffie visited Numenta to begin the process of developing a case study for his International Business Administration classes.
+description: "In spring of 2016, Harvard Business School Professor David B. Yoffie visited Numenta to begin the process of developing a case study for his International Business Administration classes.
 The question at the heart of the case: could Numenta be successful in both creating fundamental technology and building a commercial business?
 This case offers a unique look back at the history of Numenta and how we’ve tackled a dual mission over the years."
 date: 2017/05/31
 image:
 link: https://hbr.org/product/numenta-inventing-and-or-commercializing-ai/716469-PDF-ENG